jundalisay/sp/content/en/research/einstein/stationary/part-04.md

 It is therefore clear that the decrease of the radius with decreasing energy would come to an end for a value of about 0.15, i.e. a radius of about 6.7(/2ro), while the lower limit of the radius as given by the velocity of light is (2+3) (u/2ro).
 The value of r corresponding to the minimum energy means an upper limit for the particle velocity in the direction of the tangent of about 0.65 times the light velocity.

-5. Qualitative Discussion of the Case of Arbitrary Radial Mass Distribution We consider the case of a given mass μ and a shell radius ro satisfying the inequality (6a).
-When a number N of particles is brought into this shell zone, ON STATIONARY SYSTEM WITH SPHERICAL SYMMETRY
-931
-as determined by (15), then the exterior gravitational field is just completely screened off from the interior I so that there the field will be Euclidean.
-This means that the line element in I is characterized by constant values of a and b, where b cannot reach its lower limit 1/√3.
-If, however, the number of particles in S is chosen smaller than according to (15) then the field will not be screened off entirely (u is hereby regarded as being kept fixed).
-We can then satisfy the theory formally by replacing the Euclidean line element in I by a Schwarzschild line element of the form a = 4(1+ -H), b = B
-+
-2
-με
-2r
-με
-where A, B, and μ are constants. μ will be smaller than which characterizes the field outside the shell.
-This interior field has a singularity of the Schwarz- schild type (b = 0) at r = μ1/2.
-This singularity, however, can be removed by introducing a second shell S inside S, which has to be constructed so that the gravitational field in its interior will be Euclidean.
-The whole cluster will then consist of two shells S and Si and will have no Schwarzschild singularity.
-Again this system can be modified by reducing the number of particles in S1 so that it will not screen off its exterior field (between S and S1) entirely; then a third shell S., of still smaller radius, may be constructed so that its exterior field is just screened off entirely from its interior.